peko-bot/chika-component/README.md

 English | [简体中文](./README-zh_CN.md)

-You will find lots of features inside that lmitating from other UI libraries, just like the author's life.
+You will find lots of features inside that lmitating from other UI libraries, just like the author's life

 Online demo: https://zy410419243.github.io/chika-component